 Consistent with the University of Hawaiʻi System and UH West Oʻahu commitment to access, the services provided to students will be accessible to the greatest extent possible whether students are on campus or are studying remotely.
 This section outlines activities regarding food service, event planning, gatherings, activities, use of facilities by external parties, the Student Fitness Center, outdoor classrooms, and the Student Organic Garden and Hale.

-UH West Oʻahu is implementing staffing measures to reduce the onsite density/population to meet physical distancing guidelines.
+UH West O‘ahu is implementing the following staffing measures to reduce the onsite density/population in order to meet physical distancing guidelines.
+These staffing measures follow federal, state, and county guidance, and take into account the following factors

 VII.
 Promoting Wellness and Health